-The Hāpuʻu or Hawaiian tree fern (Cibotium menziesii) is what gives many places on Hawaii that “Jurassic park” feel.
-These plants are native to Hawai’i and can be found at the windward (east) side of most Hawaiian islands at elevations between 1000 to 6000 ft (300 to 1800 meters).
+The Hāpuʻu (Cibotium menziesii) or Hawaiian tree fern is very common on the Hawaiian islands and can grow up to heights of 40 ft (12 meters).
+This fern is what gives many places on Hawaii such a distinct “Jurassic park” feel.
+The ferns are native to Hawai’i and can most easily be spotted at the windward (east) side of al Hawaiian islands at elevations between 1000 to 6000 ft (300 to 1800 meters).

-There used to be Hāpuʻu all over the Hawaiian islands, but due to population pressure and their transplantation for landscaping purposes they are becoming more difficult to find.
-One of the best places to see them (and to get the Jurassic park vibe) is in Volcano Village or in the adjacent Hawaii Volcanoes National Park.
+There used to be Hāpuʻu all over the Hawaiian islands but due to population pressure and their transplantation for landscaping purposes they are becoming more difficult to find.
+One of the best places to see them (and to get that Jurassic park vibe) is in the rainforests of Volcano Village or in the adjacent Hawaii Volcanoes National Park.